brh55/react-native-hero/readme.md

 - Support for remote images or local image
 - Statically defined height of the hero
 - Support for color overlay with opacity selection
+- Support to use any custom third-party image component

 ## Basic Usage
 1. Install the repository